MagpantayAT/CS232/README.md

     Enable balancer state and start the balancer
     - sh.setBalancerState(true)
     - sh.startBalancer()

+7. To visualize our topology you can refer to the topology.jpg on our git to understand our setup better.

 # F. Loading our datasets
 1. You can download the dataset on global terrorism attack here:  https://www.kaggle.com/START-UMD/gtd